planet-nine-app/planet-nine/README.md

 So I implemented this auth and identity system I wrote about in a [paper for the ACM][smart-cities]: https://static1.squarespace.com/static/5bede41d365f02ab5120b40f/t/65d305f9682e3158ed9386cf/1708328441775/ACM+Identity+Paper.pdf
 If you want to skip ahead a bit, you can check out [its implementation here.][sessionless]

+All Sessionless does is use the same asymmetric cryptography that Bitcoin and Ethereum use, and removes it from a blockchain.[^3]
+The reason for that asymmetric cryptography is that the crypto nodes can't trust each other so they use a session-less method of authorization for passing messages around.

+The reason _they_ do that is because it's how we've been establishing trust between machines for decades.
+When I was researching this back around when I wrote my paper, my question was basically, could we use this untrusted authorization method in a sort of trusted environment to some effect?
+This made a lot of sense in the context of the paper and smart cities since I was talking about being able to interact with municipal installations and entities--there's a reasonable expectation that government run things will be "safe."[^4]

+Then I realized that if you don't have to give anything up, and you don't have to share any pii, then it doesn't matter if the other machine isn't trustworthy.
+There's no damage for them to do.

+That was the crux of the original Planet Nine, and all I needed to do was to find some people willing to use the platform for no gain or purpose...
+My strategy did not work.

+### No really... what's Planet Nine trying to do?